micahblu/react-mentionable/README.md

 # React Mentions

-React Mentions is a react component that allows for inlining mentions or tag labels in a text input field.
-It supports multiple tag sets triggered by a configured trigger character. `onChange` will return an object with text, html and markup.
+React Mentions is a react component that allows for inlining mentions or tag labels in a text field.
+It supports multiple tags triggered by a configured trigger character. `onChange` will return an object with text and markup.

 ### Getting started
 ```